Valuation criteria before the conservation treatment of an object

 Taking for granted that my point of view at the present moment will scarcely satisfy a majority today; and that we don’t know which will be the values tomorrow… I will try to clear it up myself to justify my interventions, and if I am convinced in an 80% I will take it as a great success (is it now understood why restorers talk always about reversible interventions, that can be undone?).

-Venus de Milo, for example: Not any restorer in his right mind would think of continuing her arms… What was the girl doing?
+Venus de Milo, for example: Not any conservator in his right mind would think of continuing her arms… What was the girl doing?
 Who could have the certainty?
 Who would dare to walk a mile in the artists’ shoes to make an approximation, though admitting it was an hypothesis?
 Or what a bright spark would modify the authentic to give it a new point of view?
 It has so much significance for itself the way it is, that it already “works” even amputated.
-No one considers that it is broken or not functioning.
+No one deems it is broken or not functioning.
 Who knows if two thousand years ago this piece of marble was a towel-hanger, or it had any other function (religious, cultural) that exceeded the “merely” artistic… The value and meaning that we attribute to it today vetoes any attempt to “fix it” and “improve it”, because it already works as it is.

 To set the criteria while considering an intervention, I use a kind of control panel, such as sound equalizers: